At a Glance

 Restoration of the downstream reach will focus on modifying and enhancing wetland conditions, removing Japanese knotweed currently dominating the reach, creating additional habitat complexity, and improving adjacent connections to stormwater outfalls.

 In order to maintain complexity in the wetland consistent with the existing wetland configuration, the design includes a multi-threaded channel with naturalized valley-spanning wetland grade controls.

 The proposed design integrates each of the existing storm sewer outfalls by eliminating large drops from existing outfall structures to the main channel and creating “bubbler” outlets that improve stability at outfall locations.

 The Function-Based Framework (Harman et.al., 2012) was applied to the Alger Stream project to understand and illustrate likely functional improvements following restoration.
 Predicted sediment and nutrient load reductions were also calculated using recommendations of the Expert Panel to Define Removal Rates for Individual Stream Restoration Projects (2014).
 The predicted annual load reductions for Alger Park Stream Restoration is up to 257,700 lbs. of sediment/year.

 Given the park’s popularity and residential surroundings, communication and community engagement were essential for project success.
 Biohabitats participated in community site walks and attended community meetings during each phase of the design process to help the District ensure that residents understood the threats posed to the park by stormwater and that their questions were addressed.

-Working with Limnotech to characterize the existing stream condition prior to construction, the project also included one year of pre-construction monitoring; including water quality and flow monitoring, water quality monitoring to inform TMDL delisting, and macroinvertebrate monitoring.
+Working with Limnotech to characterize the existing stream condition prior to construction, the project also includes one year of pre-construction monitoring; including water quality and flow monitoring, water quality monitoring to inform Total Maximum Daily Load (TMDL) delisting, and macroinvertebrate monitoring.